Our Mission

 Where We’re Going

 The Rampy MS Research Foundation is currently a partner of the UAMS, Northwestern University and University of California at San Francisco.
-We are committed to adding 2 additional leading research scientist over the next 2 years to continue the work in the U.S.
+We are committed to adding 2 additional leading research scientists over the next 2 years to continue the work in the U.S.

 Over the past five years, you’ve helped us:

-• Give 75% of all funds raised to research.
+• Give 68% of all funds raised to research.

 • Achieve our $250,000 commitment to MS research at UAMS in 2018.